Inter-app Communication¶

 The values given for LABEL and DESCRIPTION in the app specification must match the values given for LABEL and DESCRIPTION in the CONFIGURATION DEFINITION object created in Step 1.
 If the values do not match, the connection won’t display properly in Snowsight.

 To create an efficient connection workflow, we recommend that the client app create the application specification in the before_configuration_change synchronous callback.
-This callback is run when the ALTER APPLICATION SET VALUE command is run.
-For more information, see before_configuration_change.
+This callback is run when the ALTER APPLICATION SET CONFIGURATION VALUE command is run.
 For information about callbacks, see Callbacks.
+For an example setup script that creates the application specification in the before_configuration_change synchronous callback, see Examples.

-Once the client app has created the app specification, the consumer approves the connection request.
+Once the client app has created the app specification, the consumer can review and approve or refuse the connection request.

 Approving the connection request using SQL¶